AndrewMendezData/AndrewMendezData.GitHub.io/project_capstone.md

 <img src="images/caplogo.png?raw=true">
 <br>

 This is the final project in the Data Analytics Accelerator Bootcamp led by Avery Smith (DAA Bootcamp).
-The intention for this project is be presented with data and the analysis be self-led.<br>
+The intention for this project was to be presented with data and the analysis itself be self-led.<br>

 ---